kimtae55/Simple-GWAS-Tutorial/README.md

 - race, ethnicity, education, marital status, 10 PC
 - try to maintain 300-400 SNPs? make sure p >> n
 - response variable should be logistic (CN or AD), each regression containing 1 SNP, use pvalue threshold to retain reasonable # of SNP
-- this is more straightforward to see rather than using other response variables
 - then, before SCCA, do linear regression (regress out the same covariates, and then i
 - check if our snp data contains SNP for APOE4 (double check)
 - for FDG PET, take the average across each ROI, then regress